 The strength and span capabilities of the PSL beams were called upon in numerous ways, including as ridge and rafter beams supporting the SIPs panels and the ridgeline skylight arrays that flood each wing with light.
 The PSL rafter beams tie into PSL columns using heavy-duty exposed fasteners that further the rustic-modern feel.

-In the two-story master bedroom, for example, Parallam columns connect to 12-foot-long 3-1/2” by 9-1/2” 2.0E Parallam rafter beams, with two 12-foot-long 3-1/2" by 11 7/8” 2.0E Parallam beams framing the sides of the skylights along the ridge.
+In the two-story master bedroom, for example, Parallam columns connect to 12-foot-long 3 1/2-inch by 9-1/2-inch 2.0E Parallam rafter beams, with two 12-foot-long 3 1/2-inch by 11 7/8-inch 2.0E Parallam beams framing the sides of the skylights along the ridge.
 In addition to the skylights, the gable end made with a Kalwell translucent wall system brings in daytime light while contributing to an evening glow on the exterior.

 PSL beams frame the second-level floor system, a catwalk-like open-air hallway that connects the upper bedrooms through the entrance hall to a hay-loft-inspired study above the kitchen on the opposite end of the house.
-The exposed framing includes a 34-foot-wide Parallam beam that spans the width of the kitchen.
+The exposed framing in the modern barn house includes a 34-foot-wide Parallam beam that spans the width of the kitchen.
 The massive beam supports the loft without need for columns that would interrupt the flow from the kitchen into the living room.

 Exposed Parallam PSL provided critical structural support throughout the Modern Green Barn, including for ridge and rafter beams and to frame the second-floor walkway and loft, while also adding an essential aesthetic representation of historic barn beams.